louis-langholtz/PlayRho/README.md

 As such, this library *must* be compiled with the `NDEBUG` preprocessor macro enabled to see any kind of performance.

-###Features
+###Specific Changes

-Here's some of the changes that might be considered "new features":
+Here's a run-down of some of the changes:
 - Exported symbols are all within the library namespace of `box2d` (and no longer preficed by `b2`).
 - All preprocessor defines - with the exception of those for include guards - have been removed from the API or replaced with C++ solutions.
 - Rounded corner collisions.